Keneth666/CMPINF-Final-Group8/README.md

 # CMPINF-Final-Group8
-The final project repo for CMPINF group 8
+This is the final project repo for CMPINF group 8